 Two-time Olympian Leanne Smith followed her older sister Laurel into skiing, latched onto racing and continues to shave microseconds from her time.
 A NorAm champion and topflight junior skier, she inked a spot on the World Cup elite after finishing 23rd in her career first World Cup start, which also happened to be the first downhill of the 2008 season.
 It was only five years before she was standing on the World Cup podium in Val d'Isere.

+Again plagued with injury in 2016, Smith was out much of the season but is spending the summer in Park City working hard in the Center of Excellence gym and well on her way to recovery and being stronger than ever.
+Talk about fighter.
+This athlete is the defiition of the word.
 When Smith is healthy and confident enough to put it all on the line, she’s a contender for the podium in every race she starts.
-Look out for her in 2015, when her Live Free or Die Granite State mentality will be back in the start gate.
+Look out for her in 2017, when her Live Free or Die Granite State mentality will be back in the start gate.

 OFF THE SNOW